Norman Conquest: First rebellions

 Despite the submission of the English nobles, resistance continued for several years.
 William left control of England in the hands of his half-brother Odo and one of his closest supporters, William fitzOsbern.
 In 1067 rebels in Kent launched an unsuccessful attack on Dover Castle in combination with Eustace II of Boulogne.
 The Shropshire landowner Eadric the Wild, (Note: Eadric's by-name "the Wild" is relatively common, so despite suggestions that it arose from Eadric's participation in the northern uprisings of 1069, this is not certain.) in alliance with the Welsh rulers of Gwynedd and Powys, raised a revolt in western Mercia, fighting Norman forces based in Hereford.
 These events forced William to return to England at the end of 1067.
 In 1068 William besieged rebels in Exeter, including Harold's mother Gytha, and after suffering heavy losses managed to negotiate the town's surrender.
 In May, William's wife Matilda was crowned queen at Westminster, an important symbol of William's growing international stature.
 Later in the year Edwin and Morcar raised a revolt in Mercia with Welsh assistance, while Gospatric, the newly appointed Earl of Northumbria, (Note: Gospatric had bought the office from William after the death of Copsi, whom William had appointed in 1067.
 Copsi was murdered in 1068 by Osulf, his rival for power in Northumbria.) led a rising in Northumbria, which had not yet been occupied by the Normans.
 These rebellions rapidly collapsed as William moved against them, building castles and installing garrisons as he had already done in the south.
-Edwin and Morcar again submitted, while Gospatric fled to Scotland, as did Edgar the Ætheling and his family, who may have been involved in these revolts.
-Meanwhile, Harold's sons, who had taken refuge in Ireland, raided Somerset, Devon and Cornwall from the sea.
+Edwin and Morcar again submitted, while Gospatric fled to Scotland, as did Edgar Ætheling and his family, who may have been involved in these revolts.
+Meanwhile, Harold's sons, who had taken refuge in Ireland, raided Somerset, Devon, and Cornwall from the sea.